medialab/minet/docs/cli.md

 Optional Arguments:
   --base-url BASE_URL         Base url used to resolve relative urls.
   --from {html,text}          Extract urls from which kind of source?
+Defaults
+                              to `text`.
   -s, --select SELECT         Columns of -i/--input CSV file to include in the
                               output (separated by `,`).
 Use an empty string if you don't want to keep anything: --select ''.